seanbao/mnemonas/docs/reverse-proxy-setup.en.md

 The script lowercases the domain and removes a single FQDN trailing dot.
 The normalized value is used in the Caddy/Nginx configuration, certificate request, WebDAV URL, and verification commands.

 The helper requires `--config` to be an absolute path without whitespace, control characters, parent-directory segments, or symlink components, matching the `nasd` config-file safety checks.
+Configuration updates, the follow-up `mnemonas-doctor --public-domain` diagnostics, and WebDAV URL resolution use the same configuration path.

 The completion summary reads `webdav.prefix` from the configuration and prints the matching public WebDAV URL.
 If no prefix is configured, it uses the default `/dav`.
+An explicitly empty prefix, root prefix, or prefix under the reserved `/api`, `/s`, or `/health` route namespaces is invalid because it overlaps the Web UI/API routes.
+The prefix is normalized with the same URL-path rules as the server, including trimming surrounding whitespace, folding repeated slashes, and resolving `.` and `..` path segments.
 When a deployment uses a custom WebDAV prefix, replace `/dav` in the verification commands with that prefix.

 When `--skip-mnemonas-config` or `--no-firewall` is used, the completion summary marks the corresponding item as skipped and lists the manual settings to verify.